 The off-centre fireplace is original and remains a striking focal point in this formal room.
 The owner’s collection of old framed maps adds character throughout the home.
 ‘When my wife and I were first dating,’ says the owner, ‘I bought her a map of the Bronx, which is where she lived before she moved to Britain.’

 The couple brought a few items of furniture with them to their new home, preferring to start from scratch with pieces in keeping with the age of the farmhouse and the size of its rooms.
-‘In the bedroom, the bold colours and eclectic mix of furniture were inspired by the couple’s favourite Kit Kemp hotels,’ says Emma, ‘and instead of a pattern, we used linen wallpaper to give the room an extra textural touch.’
+‘In the bedroom, the bold colors and eclectic mix of furniture were inspired by the couple’s favourite Kit Kemp hotels,’ says Emma, ‘and instead of a pattern, we used linen wallpaper to give the room an extra textural touch.’

 The walk-in shower area, a new addition to the couple’s bathroom, brung a lustrous sheen and luxurious feel to this elegant space.